 These little tubs or containers are perfect for small things that need storage, like hair bands!
 I remember that as a girl I always had a lot of small things to put into these tubs!

 Okay, by now you want to see the finished cushion, right?
 Well, here is Sofie’s Cushion!

 It’s large and squishy… Just what a pillow should be like!

 I like the look of this!
 All elements of the pattern come together here: the granny squares, the stripes, the lovely wrap stitch and the ruffle border!

-Are you curious what the second cushion looks like?
+Are you curious about what the second cushion looks like?
 Here’s a little sneak peek!

 The digital pattern for Sofie’s Cushion is available through Ravelry.
 It is written in English and uses US crochet terms.
 There are detailed instructions for both versions including yarn requirements and colour schemes.
 Basically, you receive the instructions for a four-colour version and a version using seven colours.